davesheinbein/steed-finder-horse-bulliten-board/README.md

 This website showcase RESTful routes, CRUD functionality, and JWT login requirements.
 A variety of technologies were used and are listed below.

-The websites allow people to post horses and there contact information in the hopes of connecting sellers with potential buyers.
+The websites allow people to post horses and their contact information in the hopes of connecting sellers with potential buyers.

 You are able to list a horse and leave comments on horses when logged into the website.